 Welfare reform will result in a wide range of changes to the social security system.
 Some current benefits will cease to exist and new benefits and payment systems will be introduced.

-If you have any concerns about Welfare Reform you can contact the independent Welfare Changes Helpline - Freephone 0808 802 0020
+If you need advice about Welfare Reform you can contact the independent Welfare Changes Helpline - Freephone 0808 802 0020

-Universal Credit will be one single benefit for people aged 18 to 64 years old paid to each household.
+Universal Credit is a single benefit for people aged 18 to 64 years old paid to each household.
 It will replace the following means-tested benefits:

 • Child Tax Credit;